to "we", "us",

 full range of services to its students and members.

 Who do we share your Personal Data with?

-Your data may be shared with your local Institute branch or
+Your data may be shared with your local Institute branch,

-teaching centre if appropriate and to our logistics provider for
+teaching centre or examination centre if appropriate and to our

 We require these parties to agree to process this information

 based on our instructions and requirements consistent with this

 Your data will not be shared with any other third party without